atucker2346/ai110-module2show-pawpal-starter/reflection.md

 **Decision rationale**: Priority was chosen as the primary constraint because pet care tasks often have medical or safety implications (e.g., medications, feeding).
 Time availability is a hard constraint that cannot be violated.
 Duration optimization helps fit more tasks into the day, improving overall efficiency.

 **b.
 Tradeoffs**

+- Describe one tradeoff your scheduler makes.
+- Why is that tradeoff reasonable for this scenario?

 The scheduler makes a tradeoff in conflict detection: it detects conflicts *after* scheduling rather than preventing them *during* scheduling.
 The conflict detection algorithm checks for:
 1. Multiple tasks scheduled at the exact same time